spikedoanz/spikedoanz.github.io/content/secret/wirehead-blog.md

 <br>

 ## II.
-TLDR (How can I solve this problem without thinking about it)
+TLDR (how to solve this problem without thinking about it)

 > In short, we made Wirehead, a distributed, async cache that lets you arbitrarily scale your synthetic data generation.
-It does this with no net storage overehead, and minimal computational overhead.
+It does this with no net storage overhead, and minimal compute requirements.
 >
 > If you'd like to follow along the unit tests and examples from our repo, go [here](https://github.com/neuroneural/wirehead).
 ---